-Edmondson was the USA women's throws coach at the 2015 IAAF World Outdoor Championships and was recently named to the same position for the 2016 Summer Olympics in Rio de Janeiro.
+Edmondson is the head coach of Team USA for the IAAF World Outdoor Championships in Doha, Qatar, and is the chair of the USATF Women's Commission.
+She was the USA women's throws coach at the 2015 IAAF World Outdoor Championships and for the 2016 Summer Olympics in Rio de Janeiro.
 She served as the USA throwing events coach at the IAAF World Indoor Track and Field Championships in 2014 and 2012, and as the throws coach for the Pan American Junior Games in 2008, the IAAF World Track and Field Championships in 2003, and the IAAF World Junior Track and Field Championships in 1998.